 Graduate students may also enroll in cross-registered courses with Boston College, Boston University, Harvard, Northeastern, Simmons, Tufts and UMass Boston through the Consortium for Graduate Studies in Gender, Culture, Women and Sexuality (GCWS).

 The current list of courses through the consortium for Academic Year 2022-23 is located here.
 Please consult with your adviser prior to enrolling in a GCWS course.

 An advanced interdisciplinary inquiry into the history, theories, concepts and practices that have formed women's, gender and sexuality studies as a scholarly field, with particular attention to current intellectual trends and critical controversies.

-Examines theories and practices of women's, gender, and sexuality studies as produced in various disciplines and in interdisciplinary ways, to offer students a historical and contemporary awareness, and to allow students to understand and critically analyze feminist scholarship across a range of disciplines.
+Examines theories and practices of women's, gender and sexuality studies as produced in various disciplines and in interdisciplinary ways, offers students a historical and contemporary awareness and allows students to understand and critically analyze feminist scholarship across a range of disciplines.
 By the end of class, students will produce a set of research questions or proposal that will help them conceptualize their own independent research projects.